State of the City Address

 Below is the 2023 State of the City address as prepared.
-The speech was delivered by Mayor Steve Chirico on March 9, 2023, at the Wentz Concert Hall on the campus of North Central College.
+The speech was delivered by now-former Mayor Steve Chirico on March 9, 2023, at the Wentz Concert Hall on the campus of North Central College.
 This event is hosted annually by the Naperville Area Chamber of Commerce and recorded by NCTV17.

 Let’s have another round of applause for my daughters Lauren, Jenna, Dana, Tara, and Kayla.
 Your love and humor are the light of my life.

 What does it mean to be a bright light?
 What does it mean to be a bright light as a person?
 As a business or organization?
 As a community?

 For all three, it’s about being a source of strength in difficult times and a model of hope in the good times.
 It’s about showing what’s possible when you focus on improving a community through shared goals and values.
 Finally, it’s about consistent actions while maintaining your personal and professional mission and vision.

 But it’s also about innovating and pushing boundaries.

 In Naperville, being a bright light means being a place where people have big dreams and encouraging everyone to lend a helping hand.

 It’s remembering past sacrifices and celebrating future potential.

 This doesn’t require a bright blaze that happens all at once.
 Instead, it’s the tiny day-to-day sparks that add up over time.

 Tonight is the last time I’ll give my annual State of the City address.
 As my eight years in the Mayor’s Office comes to a close, I’ve been thinking about what small actions really mean.